nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 14.md

 I mean Yes.
 Visual cues would probably be there, but Right.
 Right.
 Right.
 No.

 He he basically gestures to the bug to the bugbears, to Gromlock and Vrakar.
 And he, he says, now now Firebrand we know, but who are the rest of you?
 Gonna smile a little bit that.
-I am Alwar.
+I am Alwor.
 Well met.

 Looks at, looks at the other two of you with, inquisitive eyes.
 I would say I'm Cahir.
 I don't know if they have seen my brother.
 That's my thought.
 Oh, they they have seen your brother.